mansam/fossbox/content/ramstush-freakish-day.md

 Author: ramstush
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Yesterday was crazy....between losing power and a freak hail/thunderstorm ...
+Summary: Yesterday was crazy....between losing power and a freak hail/thunderstorm which turned my car seats into sponges, getting things done was difficult.
+We came into work with a beautiful day above our heads and a readiness to tackle the day.
+I started the day by digging into the activity I found over the weekend as well as tearing apart the code for the mock journal application.
+A similarity i noticed strait off was that bot acvities mentioned "logging" as in the standard library.
+I didn't know wh ...

 Yesterday was crazy....between losing power and a freak hail/thunderstorm which turned my car seats into sponges, getting things done was difficult.